Badger, Shropshire: St. Giles' parish church

 The parish church is a small but good example of Gothic Revival architecture.
 Rebuilt from 1833, using the original site and materials as far as possible, it contains a notable selection of funerary art, including work by Francis Leggatt Chantrey, John Flaxman and John Gibson.
 Location: 52.5938°N 2.3437°W.

 Badger Dingle

+Badger Dingle is listed Grade II in Historic England's Register of Parks and Gardens.
 A notable example of picturesque landscape architecture, this narrow valley to the south of the village was opened to the public in 1851.
 Although it has undergone periods of decay, it is now fairly accessible, with paths easily passable in dry weather and a new bridge above the Upper Pool making circular walks feasible.
 The best entrances are opposite the village cemetery.
+Badger Dingle is believed to be the original for "Badgwick Dingle" mentioned in the Blandings novels of P.G.
+Wodehouse, whose family during his youth lived at nearby Stableford in Worfield parish.
 Location: 52.5921°N 2.3457°W.